 Rap music is another style of music where there doesn’t have to be a melody.
 In rap, words are chanted rather than sung.
 The performer will raise and lower the pitch of their voice for emphasis, but it’s the rhythm of the words that creates most of the music.

-You’ll also hear a lot of polyphony and counterpoint in jazz music, in which the different instruments are all playing together and improvising their own melodies that combine to create a rich, thick texture of sound.
+You’ll also hear a lot of counterpoint in jazz music, in which the different instruments are all playing together and improvising their own melodies that combine to create a rich, thick musical texture.

 Enjoy a world of magnificent melodies!

 Whether you’re humming your favorite tune, or creating a new song all your own, melody is a memorable, shareable part of music.
 Enrich your music experience by being aware of, listening for, and enjoying the melodies all around you.